 Items of Note About Our Chapter

-- Monte Vista Chapter NSDAR was the only DAR chapter in the San Luis Valley until members from Del Norte in 1925, and Alamosa in 1927, withdrew as interest grew to the point of forming chapters in their own towns.
-The Alamosa Chapter still thrives.
+- Monte Vista Chapter, NSDAR, was the only DAR chapter in the San Luis Valley until members from Del Norte in 1925 and Alamosa in 1927 withdrew as interest grew to the point of forming chapters in their own towns.
+The Alamosa Chapter, NSDAR, still thrives.

-- Our chapter has participated in many civic activities over the years.
-To name a few from history, they include: giving a donation to start the Rio Grande County Museum in 1961, presented the American Flag to Bowen Community Hall in 1962, presented an American Flag to the Girl Scout Camp at Val Verde in 1964, made and installed a cabinet in the Rio Grande County Museum in 1965, sent five pre-1900 textbooks to the Sod School House at the Plains Conservation Center in 1970, and many more.
+- Our chapter has participated in many civic activities over the years, including: giving a donation to start the Rio Grande County Museum in 1961, presenting the American Flag to Bowen Community Hall in 1962, presenting an American Flag to the Girl Scout Camp at Val Verde in 1964, making and installing a cabinet in the Rio Grande County Museum in 1965, sending five pre-1900 textbooks to the Sod School House at the Plains Conservation Center in 1970, and many more.

 - During the many years of our chapter’s existence we have supported local students with the DAR Good Citizens Award, placed Pledge of Allegiance posters in area schools during Constitution Week, and presented books to local libraries.
 Members also are involved with the local veteran center, with regular visits and donations.